Imageomics/kabr-tools/README.md

 ```
 pip install git+https://github.com/Imageomics/kabr-tools
 ```

+**Notes:**
+ - detectron2 requires Linux or MacOS.
+ - If building detectron2's wheel fails, loading a different gnu module may help (`module load gnu/11.2.0`).
+ - If `ModuleNotFoundError: No module named 'torch'` appears, try `pip install torch torchvision` in your environment and try installing `kabr_tools` again.
+ - SlowFast's setup.py is outdated; our workaround is `pip install git+https://github.com/Imageomics/SlowFast@797a6f3ae81c49019d006296f1e0f84f431dc356`, which is included when installing `kabr_tools`.

 Each KABR tool can be run through the command line (as described below) or imported as a python module.
 They each have help information which can be accessed on the command line through `<tool-name> -h`.

 Please refer to our [KABR Project Page](https://kabrdata.xyz/) for additional details.